CH - Chemistry

 7. Identify by structural description, function, and image the categories of lipid, including simple lipids (triglycerides, oils, fats, waxes, soaps), complex lipids (sphingophospholipids, glycerophospholipids, phospholipids, sphingolipids, glycolipids), steroids, and eicosanoids (leukotrienes, prostaglandins, thromboxanes) as well as identify the chemical and physical properties within each category, including the saponification, the rancidification, and the hydrogenation of tri

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; or placement above stated course levels.
-Co-requisite: MTH095, MTH098 or higher.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W; and MTH065; each with a grade of "C" or higher; or placement above stated course levels.

 Additional Course Fee: $25.00